 If the form disappears, but their entry shows in a Success Message, they know something happened.
 The form isn’t there, but they still see that the system has their entry.
 The basic success message should include a thank you, what your normal response time is, and a confirmation of what they filled out in the form.

 There should be a system generated message that shows on the page called a Success Message.
 It confirms to the viewer that the server received the message and processed it.

 - Sometimes the success message displays on a part of the page that doesn’t show on the screen.
 For example, the message may show at the top, but the viewer’s screen shows the area where the Submit button is/was.
 In this case, it’s likely that the viewer won’t see it.

 - Sometimes the success message is a terse, “Thanks”.

-- Sometimes the success message is confusing.
-In the introductory case, the confusion came because there was not response after the success message.
+- Sometimes the success message gives the viewer false hope.
+In the introduction above, the confusion came because there was no further response after the success message.

 Think about your success message from the point of the person filling out the form.

 - What will make them feel confidence that you will respond?

 - What will make them feel confident that you will respond with great customer service?